-Noori Saleem has battled two of society’s greatest stigmas — being a transgender and having HIV.
-At 24, she was diagnosed with HIV.
-She was the third person to be officially declared HIV-positive by the Indian government in 1987.
+Noori Saleem has battled two of society’s greatest stigmas — being transgender and having HIV.
+At 24, she was diagnosed with HIV and was the third person to be officially declared HIV-positive by the Indian government in 1987.
 But once she was diagnosed, she made it her life's mission to create awareness among the public about HIV/AIDS and also to ensure that HIV-affected children get a decent standard of living with basic education and healthcare.

 Born in Chennai, and orphaned at a very young age, Noori has been taking care of herself since the age of 13.
 Hailing from Ramnad, Noori was born Noor Mohammed in Chennai as the second male child in the family, followed by a younger sister.
 Her childhood wasn’t easy as she felt that she was a woman trapped in a man’s body.